hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 The quote form is a multi-section page where customers configure their rental:

-1. **Event Details** — date, event start/end time, pickup preference (same-day vs. next-day)
+1. **Event Details** — date range (start and end dates for multi-day events), event start/end time, pickup preference (same-day vs. next-day)
 2. **Address** — Google Places autocomplete; geocoded for travel fee calculation
-3. **Setup Details** — location type (residential/commercial), surface type (grass/concrete/indoor), generator need, special details, pets
+3. **Setup Details** — location type (residential/commercial), surface type (grass/concrete/indoor), generator need, special details, pets on premises
-4. **Cart** — unit selection with availability checking
+4. **Cart** — unit selection with real-time availability checking
-5. **Summary** — full pricing breakdown before submission
+5. **Summary** — full pricing breakdown with all fees before submission

 On submission:
-1. Blackout dates are checked client-side
+1. Blackout dates are checked client-side against `check_date_blackout` RPC
-2. Unit availability is verified
+2. Unit availability is verified against the `check_unit_availability` function
 3. A `draft` order is created in the database via `src/lib/orderCreation.ts`
 4. Customer is created or upserted by email
-5. An invoice email/SMS is dispatched
+5. An invoice email and SMS are dispatched via the `send-invoice` edge function
 6. Customer is redirected to `/checkout/:orderId`

 If the customer is logged in, their previous address and contact details are prefilled from `CustomerProfileContext`.
+Customers with a `default_address_id` saved get their home address pre-populated in the form.

 ---